Director of The Prison Studies Project

 I'm shifting in my work right now from policy reports and white papers and more studies to what feels like internal work that we need to ask of ourselves and students around punishment.
 I call it a 'punishment system.'
 I've been asking hundreds of students at Harvard and in prison to recall a memory of being punished as a young child and to really try to remember what happened and how they felt.
 Was it met with corporal punishment or seemingly more progressive timeout or a withdrawal of love?
 The vast majority of them share the feeling as the child that it was unfair.
 I think it would be a powerful kind of podcast or community effort – whether you are from a red state or a blue state, a grandmother or a prison officer -- about that childhood memory of how we were punished.
 Because how can we re-imagine how we punish without first remembering how we were punished ourselves.

-My academic work is rooted in religion and theology, and I see persistent and inviting notions around sin, wholeness, and who can be forgiven.
-It inform our policies.
+My academic work is rooted in religion and theology, and I see persistent and abiding notions around sin, wholeness, and who can be forgiven.
+It informs our policies.
 I think we have this kind of religio-legal system that's informed by religious ideology about who's the ‘other’ and who's fully human.
 That division of beings is not helpful.

 This spring term Professor Stern teaches a class called Restorative Justice: From Classroom to Cellblock to Community.